bek0s/gbkfit-legacy/INSTALL.md

 - `MULTINEST_ROOT`.
 The location of the root directory of the installed MultiNest library.

-It might be useful to mention that the _root directory_ is the directory which usually contains the `bin`, `include`, and `lib` subdirectories.

-Bellow is an example of how to set an environment variable on different operating systems:
+Bellow are examples of how to set an environment variable on different operating systems:
-- *nix
+- Linux and Mac OS X
   - bash: `export MULTINEST_ROOT=/home/george/usr/local/multinest`
 - Windows
   - Windows7+: `setx MULTINEST_ROOT "c:\libraries\multinest"`